Ocelot-Social-Community/Ocelot-Social/deployment/old/digital-ocean/README.md

 If you got the steps right above and see your nodes you can continue.

-Digital Ocean Kubernetes clusters don't have a graphical interface, so I suggest to setup the [Kubernetes dashboard](./dashboard/README.md) as a next step.
+DigitalOcean Kubernetes clusters don't have a graphical interface, so I suggest to setup the [Kubernetes dashboard](./dashboard/README.md) as a next step.
 Configuring [HTTPS](./https/README.md) is bit tricky and therefore I suggest to do this as a last step.